 - EU Exit.
-Now the UK has left the EU the trading relationship is likely to change as the economies diverge and the UK aims to strike trade deals with third parties.
-Given Thurrock's dependence on trade any changes are likely to have a particular impact locally. - Levelling Up.
+Now the UK has left the EU new opportunities will emerge, particularly for Thurrock - the 'UK Ports Capital' as the trading relationship between the UK and other places develop.
+Thurrock is uniquely positioned geographically and with its economic infrastructure to take advantage of new opportunities such as Freeport status. - Levelling Up.
 Levelling up the economy is an important policy commitment for Government and will mean changes across the public sector that seek to rebalance the economy and 'level up' those areas that have been left behind in previous years.
 While the media has tended to focus on the implications for the north of England there are areas across the country that are particularly deprived and in need of support and investment.
 A number of parts of Thurrock have been recognised as in particular need which is why both Grays and Tilbury are eligible for investment from the Towns Fund. - Green Growth.
 The Government has made a particular commitment to champion green growth and address climate change including legislation for net-zero carbon emissions by 2050.
 To meet the target there will be fundamental change in the economy and business opportunities arising from finding ways to reduce emissions to promoting new energy sources such as hydrogen.